 This technique is literally what the term says.
 All you have to do is ask participants to sort cards with one core concept into clusters of one broad idea.
 Later a moderator can ask them the logic behind their action.

-This method is a great way to utilize user feedbacks and takes a more data-driven decision in planning the site’s architecture.
+This method is a great way to utilize user feedback and takes a more data-driven decision in planning the site’s architecture.

 The best part?